This post may contain affiliate links. Please read our disclosure policy.

-This is my most popular recipe and has been viewed more than 3 Million times!
+This is one of my most popular recipes and has been viewed more than 3 Million times!
+Homemade monkey bread has similar flavors to cinnamon rolls but is much easier to make.
 Here are just a few reasons why everyone loves this recipe.

-- Easy to make ahead: This recipe can be prepared the night before so you can easily pop it in the oven in the morning.
-Or, because this monkey bread is so quick and easy to put together, you can simply assemble and bake the same morning you plan on devouring it.
+This recipe can be prepared the night before so you can easily pop it in the oven in the morning.
+It’s an easy recipe that even the most novice bakers can master.

 This is definitely a treat everyone should experience at least once.
 It is gooey, perfectly sweet, and everyone’s favorite.